 Ready for an elementary arithmetic problem?
 Here it is:

-Nothing to it… just multiply the two numbers.
-Of course, we’d rather not multiply them by hand, so let’s use a calculator instead:
+Nothing to it… just add the two numbers.
+Of course, we’d rather not add them by hand, so let’s use a calculator instead:

 So now what we do (other than buy a more expensive calculator)?

-When I pose this question to students, the knee-jerk reaction is to groan when facing the prospect of multiplying these two big numbers by hand.
-However, it is possible to use modern technology to make ordinary grade-school multiplication move a lot quicker.
-Perhaps the fastest way to do this is to split the numbers into block of five digits instead of the usual three:
+When I pose this question to students, the knee-jerk reaction is to just start adding one digit at a time.
+Though that’s not the worst possible response, it is possible to use modern technology to make ordinary grade-school addition move a lot quicker.
+One way to do this is to take three digits at a time while using a calculator:

 Notice that the 1 in 1369 gets carried over to the next block of three digits in much the same way that a sum greater than 10 has the tens digit carried over to the next digit.
 Continuing:

 This is logically equivalent to using base 1000 to add these two numbers (as opposed to base 10) and is certainly a lot faster than using only one digit at a time.
 Of course, it’d go even faster if we use up to nine digits a time (which is equivalent to using base one billion).